 The Banking Regulation (Amendment) Bill, 2020

-- The Banking Regulation (Amendment) Bill, 2020 was introduced in Lok Sabha by the Minister of Finance, Ms. Nirmala Sitharaman, on March 3, 2020.
-The Bill seeks to amend the Banking Regulation Act, 1949, with regard to cooperative banks.
+- The Banking Regulation (Amendment) Bill, 2020 was introduced in Lok Sabha on September 14, 2020.
+The Bill amends the Banking Regulation Act, 1949.
 The Act regulates the functioning of banks and provides details on various aspects such as licensing, management, and operations of banks.
 The Bill replaces the Banking Regulation (Amendment) Ordinance, 2020 promulgated on June 26, 2020.

-- Issuance of shares and securities by cooperative banks: The Bill provides that a cooperative bank may issue equity shares, preference shares, or special shares on face value or at a premium to its members or to any other person residing within its area of operation.
+- Issuance of shares and securities by co-operative banks: The Bill provides that a co-operative bank may issue equity, preference, or special shares on face value or at a premium to its members or to any other person residing within its area of operation.
 Further, it may issue unsecured debentures or bonds or similar securities with maturity of ten or more years to such persons.
-Such issuance will be subject to the prior approval of the Reserve Bank of India (RBI), and any other conditions as may be specified by RBI.
+Such issuance will be subject to the prior approval of the RBI, and any other conditions as may be specified by RBI.

 - The Bill states that no person will be entitled to demand payment towards surrender of shares issued to him by a co-operative bank.
 Further a co-operative bank cannot withdraw or reduce its share capital, except as specified by the RBI.

 - Certain provisions omitted: The Bill omits certain provisions from the Act.
 One of them relates to a restriction on a co-operative bank from making loans or advances on the security of its own shares.
 Further, it prohibits the grant of unsecured loans or advances to its directors, and to private companies where the bank’s directors or chairman is an interested party.
 The Act also specifies conditions when unsecured loans or advances may be granted and specifies the manner in which the loans may be reported to RBI.
 The Bill omits this provision from the Act.

 DISCLAIMER: This document is being furnished to you for your information.
 You may choose to reproduce or redistribute this report for non-commercial purposes in part or in full to any other person with due acknowledgment of PRS Legislative Research (“PRS”).
 The opinions expressed herein are entirely those of the author(s).
 PRS makes every effort to use reliable and comprehensive information, but PRS does not represent that the contents of the report are accurate or complete.
 PRS is an independent, not-for-profit group.
 This document has been prepared without regard to the objectives or opinions of those who may receive it.